Ryan684/encouragemint/README.md

 <h2>Post Payload Fields</h2>
     <b>location</b>: An address as specific as possible, but can be as loose as your town.
 I.E, 'London, UK'.</br>
-    <b>direction</b>: The direction of your garden, if you stood looking out from your backdoor.
-Values can be:
     <ul>
         <li>NORTH</li>
         <li>EAST</li>